1981 Formula One World Championship: Race 9: Britain

 Raceday was on a Saturday, and at the start Prost walked away from the field.
 At the start of lap 5, near the Woodcote chicane, Villeneuve lost control, taking out Alan Jones (Williams) and Andrea de Cesaris (McLaren) who were both unable to avoid the Canadian, while Briton John Watson, in the other McLaren, narrowly missed the wreckage.
-Villeneuve managed to get the Ferrari going again but only got as far as Stowe Corner before parking.
+Villeneuve managed to get the badly damaged Ferrari going again but only got as far as Stowe Corner before parking.
 On lap 12, Nelson Piquet, who was 3rd at that point, crashed his Brabham at Becketts and had to be carried by an ambulance due to leg injuries.
 Later in the race, Prost was forced to pit due to problems with an engine plug that could not be replaced without dismantling much of the car, forcing the Frenchman to retire and leaving his teammate, Arnoux, in the lead.
 Watson was now fighting back, and after being delayed by the Villeneuve-Jones incident he overtook Reutemann and Andretti, and closed on Pironi.
-As he overtook the Ferrari it blew up and went out and so Watson was a safe third with only the two Renault drivers ahead.
-On the 17th lap Prost's engine blew but Arnoux remained firmly ahead with Watson second, Reutemann third, Andretti fourth, Patrese fifth and Hector Rebaque (Brabham) sixth.
-Patrese soon moved ahead of Andretti while Rebaque dropped down the order when he stopped for new tires, Laffite moving into sixth place.
+Shortly after being overtaken by Watson, the Ferrari's engine blew, so Watson was a safe third with only the two Renault drivers ahead.
+On the 17th lap Prost retired but Arnoux remained firmly ahead with Watson second, Reutemann third, Andretti fourth, Patrese fifth and Hector Rebaque (Brabham) sixth.
+Patrese soon moved ahead of Andretti while Rebaque dropped down the order when he stopped for new tyres, Laffite moving into sixth place.
 The order was then settled until the 50th lap when the Renault engine began to sound odd and Watson began to close up quickly.
 On the 60th lap he went ahead.
 At the same moment Andretti disappeared with a throttle cable failure and as Arnoux faded through the field Patrese went out with an engine failure.
 This meant that the final order was Watson taking victory, with Reutemann, Laffite, Eddie Cheever (Tyrrell), Rebaque and Slim Borgudd (ATS) rounding out the points.